 Appeal – If you were not actually overpaid, or if the amount is wrong:

-You should file a Request for Reconsideration if you think Social Security is wrong about the facts.
+You should file an appeal called Reconsideration if you think Social Security is wrong about the facts.
 For example:

 - Social Security says you got money that you didn’t actually get.

 - The amount that Social Security says you were overpaid is wrong.

 - Social Security says you were working, but you weren’t.

 - Social Security says you got Workers’ Compensation, but you didn’t.